vmiklos/vmiklos.github.com/2023/sw-zotero-plumbing.md

 built-in bibliography support, and solutions like [Zotero](https://www.zotero.org/) appeared (with a LibreOffice extension included) to improve that situation.

-This means that instead of storing all your scientific notes and date locally, you can store them on a Zotero server, then work with that from anywhere, once you provide your credentials.
+This means that instead of storing all your scientific notes and data locally, you can store them on a Zotero server, then work with that from anywhere, once you provide your credentials.

 The trouble comes when you want to combine this with collaborative editing, which is provided by